 - Staff

-Michael Bosarge, Vice President of Finance & Operations
+Michael Bosarge, Vice President of Finance and Operations

 Hillary Crawford, Assistant Vice President, Programs

-Damien Harrison, Accounting & Human Resources Manager and Accessibility Coordinator
+Damien Harrison, Accounting and Human Resources Manager and Accessibility Coordinator

 Kara Queen, Office and Administrative Services Manager